-Our curriculum includes not only the formal programme of lessons, but the 'informal' programme of extra curricular activities as well as the features which produce the school's ethos, such as equality of opportunity, the values shown in the way the school sets about its task and the way in which it is organised and managed.
+Our curriculum includes not only the formal programme of lessons, but the 'informal' programme of extra curricular activities, gaining cultural capital, as well as the features which produce the school's ethos, such as equality of opportunity.
 All children and staff are encouraged to participate in the wider life of the school.
 Parents and the local community are also actively engaged with the life of the school.

 The curriculum is planned by the staff, who undertake research and development programmes to build a knowledge and skills based curriculum which is regularly reviewed.
 The National Curriculum provides a necessary framework and ensures continuity throughout the child's time at Pyrford.
 The curriculum detail forms the most important element in the School Improvement Plan which in turn covers all aspects of school life.

 Our teaching is child-centred in that our pupils are central to all our planning.
 We have high expectations of our children.
-They have already learned a great deal so that we start with what is familiar and, using practical activities wherever possible, extend this knowledge.
+We are committed to experiential based learning and our younger children follow a continuous provision model through the early years.
 We aim to plan interesting and exciting lessons which inspire children.

 We teach mathematics so that our pupils develop their understanding and enjoyment.
 Where possible we apply it to everyday life.

 Each child has a daily maths lesson based on the National Framework for Mathematics.
 This involves direct teaching and interactive oral work with the whole class and groups.
 You can read more about this in our Maths Area.

 Our English curriculum is planned to develop the basic skills of reading and writing, the enjoyment of books and effective communication in speech and writing.
 Literacy is a great importance at this school and we provide the children with as many opportunities such as theatre trips and visits as possible.
 All our teaching embraces the National Framework for Literacy.
 You can read more about this by going to our English Area.